 “Why are you interested in being a school nurse?”
 There may be several reasons you want to be a school nurse, so organize those ideas and let them know why.
 Let them know about the impact you want to have on children’s lives.
 Tell them a story about when a school nurse helped you as a child and how it inspired you to become a nurse.

 “How do you handle situations with irate or upset parents?”
+Being a nurse does not mean you are not human as well.
 It is essential to listen to the parents and hear out their concerns.
 Be sure to show them empathy and that you are concerned and see things from the parent’s point of view.
 The interviewer will be looking for clues about your character and how you conduct yourself in different situations and scenarios.

 “When performing a lice check on a child that comes back positive for lice, how would you handle the situation, so the child does not get upset or embarrassed?”
 It is important not to overreact to lice as it is a common occurrence among children in school.
 It is important to remember that children may be embarrassed about having lice and could be upset about being isolated from their peers.
 Being patient and discrete is best in these situations.

 “A child comes into your office having an asthma attack; what do you do?”
 An asthma attack, if not taken care of, could become an emergency fast.
 It is imperative that you check the student’s health plan and give the student the properly prescribed medication as soon as possible and measure treatment outcomes with a peak flow meter if available.
-If treatment is not helping, the next best step would be to call an ambulance and the student’s parents or guardians.
+If treatment is not helping, the next best step would be to call an ambulance and the parents.

 Common School Nursing Interview Questions: Extra Credit